-3. Aims of the programme
+4. Aims of the programme

-The purpose of the programme is to recognise practitioners who are registered with an appropriate professional body and functioning at a higher level of practice and service delivery to complete 120 credits at Master's level in Enhanced Practice.
+The purpose of the programme is to enable practitioners who are registered with an appropriate professional body and functioning at a higher level of practice to complete a programme of enhanced practice to gain 120 credits at level 6, degree level.
 The ECP allows you to engage in role specific CPD empowering you and providing you with a sense of legitimacy, making you feel recognised and valued for the work you undertake.
 The ECP apprenticeship can form part of a career framework and trajectory that leads to Advanced Practice or remain a legitimate endpoint.

-The award has six pathways to enable the practitioner to focus on their area of clinical expertise:
+The award has several pathways to enable the practitioner to focus on their area of clinical expertise:

 - Child and Adolescent Mental Health Services

-- Heart Failure
+- Contemporary Rheumatology

 - Critical Care

 - Generic

 - Mental Health Practice

 - Neonatal Intensive Care

+- Critical Care Outreach

 The programme aims to support your development to provide a high standard of complex care for patients using enhanced levels of clinical judgement, skills and knowledge.
-ECP's will consult with patients, family and carer members and the multi-professional team to undertake assessments of patients needs, devise and evaluate complex care plans related to your field of practice.
-You will synthesise, evaluate and analyse clinical problems using expertise and clinical knowledge, seeking out and applying the relevant evidence base, clinical assessment, diagnostics, interventions and equipment to make clinical decisions.
+ECP's will consult with patients, family and carer members and the multi-professional team to undertake assessments of patients needs, devise and evaluate complex care plans related to their field of practice.
+You will evaluate and analyse clinical problems using expertise and clinical knowledge, seeking out and applying the relevant evidence base, clinical assessment, diagnostics, interventions and equipment to make clinical decisions.

 The programme will also prepare you for the non-integrated End Point Assessment (EPA) to complete the Apprenticeship Standard.
-See section eight for further information.
+See section nine for further information.

-4. What you will learn
+5. What you will learn